Kerstin Griese: Childcare

 Griese argues for conditions that enable German women to have "children, work, career and success".
 She stated "The birth rate is highest in Europe, where the female employment rate is high and childcare is well regulated."
 She continued stating that for that reason, the federal government was investing billions in childcare and parental benefits.

 She criticized the current German tax regulations for married couples, whose benefits she wants to limit.
 To her, it is absurd that "forty percent of couples who benefit from spousal splitting do not need to support children."

 In the question of child protection, Griese had spoken in favor of compulsory pediatric examinations for all children, with the goal of detecting health problems early.
 To her, it represents "a building block for the protection of the children."

 In the revision of the Pregnancy Conflict Law on the issue of medical indications for abortion and late termination, Griese presented a lead bill of her own, which contradicted the majority opinion of the SPD parliamentary group.
 Together with Katrin Göring-Eckardt (Greens) and Andrea Nahles (SPD), she pleaded for a binding reflection period, as well as a commitment of the doctor to mediate in a consultation and to establish contacts with disability organizations.
 The draft submitted by Griese and others largely corresponded to the law finally passed by the Bundestag.

 As a rapporteur, Griese played a key role in the inclusion of video games in the Protection of Young Persons Act and worked on the age classification for video games.
 Saying, "A pure prohibition policy is no use," she turned against demands to ban so-called "killer games."
-Griese criticized that the federal government annually provides 300,000 euros for the German Computer Game Prize, while the board games do not receive similar funding for their game of the year award, saying, "The alternative to the digital computer game can also be an analog board and card game.
+Griese criticized that the federal government annually provides 300,000 euros for the Deutscher Computerspielpreis, while the board games do not receive similar funding for their game of the year award, saying, "The alternative to the digital computer game can also be an analog board and card game.
 Perhaps it would be good to pay tribute to this segment of culture."